dotnet/coreclr/README.md

 ## What Can you Make from this Repository?

-.NET Core relies heavily on the [Nuget](https://en.wikipedia.org/wiki/NuGet) package manager, which is the system to package, distribute and version software components.
+.NET Core relies heavily on the [Nuget](https://en.wikipedia.org/wiki/NuGet) package manager, which is a system to package, distribute and version software components.
 See [https://www.nuget.org/](https://www.nuget.org/) for more information on Nuget.
 For now it is enough to know Nuget is a system that bundles components into `*.nupkg` files (which are ZIP archives) and these packages can be 'published' either through a local file system path or by a URL (e.g. https://www.nuget.org/).
 There are then tools